kirovtome/kirovtome.xyz/_posts/2019-09-17-how-i-passed-aws-solutions-architect.md

 So, what's next?!

-I am thinking about passing the AWS Certified Solutions Architect - Professional exam, which i'll need like 2 months for preparation, and most importantly, maybe one or two more years of experience.
+I was thinking about passing the AWS Certified Solutions Architect - Professional exam, which i'll need like 2 months for preparation, and most importantly, maybe one or two more years of experience.

 My 2 cents on this is not to feel discouraged, but instead to feel more motivated to pass the exam.